jonathondilworth/detailed-plutus-lecture-notes/5-Lecture-Five.md

     void $ Emulator.waitNSlots 1
 </code></pre>

-Similarly to validators for spending, when we are producing a validator that implements some kind of monetary policy, such as minting Native Tokens (known as a minting policy), we provide similar parameters.
-However, it should be noted that there is simply no purpose for a datum parameter, it is non-sensical, thus, we only provide two parameters.
-The two parameters we provide are, as you might expect: the redeemer and the context.
+Similarly to validators for spending, when we are producing a 'validator' that implements some kind of monetary policy, such as minting Native Tokens (known as a minting policy), we provide similar arguments as we would to a spending validator.
+However, it should be noted that there is simply no purpose for a datum parameter for any given policy, it is non-sensical.
+Thus, there exists only two parameters for any given policy.
+The two arguments we typically provide are (although, you can have parameterised policies, just as you may parameterised validators), as you might expect: the redeemer and the context.

-For a policy we require a redeemer because we need to know whether minting and / or burning of a given token is permitted.
+At the very least we require a redeemer because we need to know whether minting and / or burning of a given token is permitted.
 The redeemer is required to satisfy the arbitrary logic found at the script address.
-The context is required because we must have access to every CurrencySymbol (which is derived through: context.txInfo.txInfoForge :: Value) such that we can derive the script addresses (by applying a hashing algorithm to the CurrencySymbol ByteString).
+Furthermore, the context is also required because we must have access to every CurrencySymbol (which is derived through: context.txInfo.txInfoForge :: Value) such that we can produce the script addresses (by applying a hashing algorithm to the CurrencySymbol(s) ByteString).

 As the Value is a mapping from X to a mapping of Y to Z, where X and Y are ByteStrings and Z is an Integer, it is possible to have multiple CurrencySymbols that point to multiple Tokens with varying degrees of amount.
 See the image below.